heejunyoon-in/heejunyoon-in.github.io/_pages/about.md

 ### Welcome! 🌍

 Hello!
+I'm **Heejun Yoon**, an AI researcher and engineer passionate about advancing AI technologies for real-world impact.
+I am currently conducting research at [**Korea Institute of Science and Technology (KIST)**](https://www.kist.re.kr/eng/index.do#secondPage), focusing on AI-driven solutions for Multiview Vision-Language Models.
-I'm **Heejun Yoon**, a passionate AI researcher and engineer with a passion for using technology to solve real-world challenges.
-I hold a bachelor's and master's degree in electrical engineering from [Ewha Womans University](https://www.ewha.ac.kr/ewhaen/index.do).
+I earned my **bachelor's and master's degrees in electrical engineering** from [Ewha Womans University](https://www.ewha.ac.kr/ewhaen/index.do).

 #### What Drives Me ✨